motlib/mwext-mejs/README.rst

 - Copy this project to a subfolder named ``mejs`` in the extension folder of your mediawiki setup.

 - Add a line to your ``LocalSettings.php``, e.g. at the eng::

     'wfLoadExtension('mejs');

-- Temporary: Manually download the MediaElement player zip file from http://mediaelementjs.com and put the files from the contained ``build`` folder to the ``player`` subfolder of the extension.
-As soon as it's clarified that I can redistribute the MediaElement player, this step will be removed.

 - Go to the `Special:Version` page of your Mediawiki to verify the mejs extension is loaded.

 Usage
 -----